-Since December 2003, Ghana's Parliament has enacted six laws designed to implement Ghana's obligations under the WTO TRIPS Agreement.
-The new laws pertain to copyright, trademarks, patents, layout-designs (topographies) of integrated circuits, geographical indications, and industrial designs.
-Ghana is a signatory to the Berne Convention for the Protection of Literary and Artistic Works, the Paris Convention for the Protection of Industrial Property, the Patent Cooperation Treaty, the World Intellectual Property Organization (WIPO) Copyright Treaty, and the African Regional Industrial Property Organization.
-In 2012 Ghana ratified the WIPO Performances and Phonograms Treaty which entered into force on February 16, 2013.
+Since December 2003, Ghana's Parliament has enacted seven laws designed to implement Ghana's obligations under the TRIPS Agreement.
+The laws pertain to copyrights, trademarks, patents, layout-designs (topographies) of integrated circuits, geographical indications, and industrial designs.
+Ghana is a signatory to the Berne Convention for the Protection of Literary and Artistic Works, the Paris Convention for the Protection of Industrial Property, the Patent Cooperation Treaty, the World Intellectual Property Organization (WIPO) Internet Treaties (the WIPO Copyright Treaty and the WIPO Performances and Phonograms Treaty), and the African Regional Industrial Property Organization.

-In recent years, owners of intellectual property rights have filed very few trademark, patent, or copyright infringement cases in local courts.
-Companies that do initiate cases report prolonged waits for resolution, a possible factor in discouraging other companies from filing cases.
+Owners of intellectual property rights have filed very few trademark, patent, or copyright infringement cases in local courts.
+Companies that initiate cases continue to report prolonged waits for resolution, a possible factor in discouraging other companies from filing cases.

-There is virtually no government-initiated enforcement.
-However, the Copyright Office, which is under the Attorney General's Office, periodically initiates raids on markets for pirated works.
-The Customs Service has collaborated with concerned companies to inspect import shipments.
+There continues to be virtually no government initiated enforcement.
+However, the Copyright Office, which is under the Attorney General's Office, periodically initiates raids on physical markets for pirated works.
+The Customs Service has also collaborated in the past with concerned companies to inspect import shipments.